xbeat/Machine-Learning/README.md

 Decision trees are powerful machine learning models that make decisions based on a series of questions about the input features.
 Feature importance in decision trees quantifies how much each feature contributes to the model's predictions.
 This concept is crucial for understanding the model's behavior and identifying the most influential features in the dataset.

+## Understanding Decision Tree Limitations

+Understanding Decision Tree Limitations

+Traditional decision trees suffer from axis-parallel splits, meaning they can only create rectangular decision boundaries by splitting features along vertical or horizontal lines.
+This fundamental limitation makes them struggle with diagonal or non-linear decision boundaries.

 ## Multilingual Sentence Encoding with PyTorch

 Introduction to Multilingual Universal Sentence Encoder (mUSE)